 The left-over personal belonging of residents were collected and buried in the aftermath of the disaster, to prevent looting and further contamination spread.
 Without people or their personal items, the place looks empty and spooky, but the spirit of the 80-ies is still there.

 The Duga Radar was impressive due to its sheer size.
 A huge steel mega-structure with the two out of the original three antennas still standing: 1st 150 meters high, and 550 meters long, 2nd 80 meters high and 220 meters long.
-The third, a much smaller circle antenna was dismantled and looted years earlier.
+The third, a much smaller circle antenna was dismantled and sold for scrap years earlier.
 The radar system used to broadcast a sharp tapping sound, which earned it the nickname “Woodpecker,” and was so powerful, that the sounds disrupted legitimate radio broadcasts and communications all over the world.
 Ultra-high-tech when it was built back in the 70-es, it is now horribly outdated (an average iPhone contains more technology than this gigantic structure), and stands abandoned as a remnant of the long-gone era.

 We also went inside the huge concrete dome of the un-finished cooling tower of reactor #5 – it was being built when the neighboring reactor #4 blew up, and any further construction works stopped.
 The echo inside was unreal – bouncing off the slopes of the cooling tower several times before dying out, it sure added to the surrealistic magic of the place.

 Several tour companies specialize on the trips to the Zone, with the oldest one being “SoloEast Travel“.
 The 2-day trip organized by them, and our guide Igor was a truly amazing, heartbreaking and unforgettable experience.